makersacademy/rps-challenge/README.md

 To do if I had more time
 ------------------------
-I would like to refactor my controller.
-Currently I have three separate routes for Rock, Paper and Scissors.
+I would like to refactor my controller which currently looks too large.
+I would like to attempt to move some of the logic into the model layer.

-Ideally, my button should store an input (either Rock, Paper or Scissors) into a parameter in a single route i.e. "/attack".
-This way I would be able to have one route for all three buttons.